mih/Psignifit-3.x/doc-src/WELCOME.rst

     `<http://sourceforge.net/projects/psignifit/>`_

 In the following, installation instructions are provided for different operating systems.
-You can find a detailed listing of :doc:`INSTALL_REQUIRED_PACKAGES` at the end of this document, but the dependencies are also considered in the following sections:

 * :doc:`INSTALL_LINUX`
 * :doc:`INSTALL_MAC`
 * :doc:`INSTALL_WINDOWS`
-* :doc:`INSTALL_WITHOUT`

 Currently this documentation only describes the installation of the Python version of Psignifit.